robertschnitman/diagnoser/README.md

 ![](README_files/figure-markdown_github/s2-3-1-1.png)

-## 3. fitres() & fitresdf()
+## 3. fitres()

-The functions **fitres()** and **fitresdf()** will look similar to those who have used `augment()` from `broom`.
+The function **fitres()** will look similar to those who have used `augment()` from `broom`.

-The former creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on the actual dependent variable's values.
-The latter produces a data frame from *merging* the fitted values and residual variables as columns to a specified dataset.
-If there are any rows with missing values in the original data frame, then they will be moved to the bottom of the new one.
+It creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on the actual dependent variable's values. when the *data* input is specified, the function produces a dataframe that *merges* the fitted values and residual variables as columns to said specified dataset.

 ### fitres()